-Federal Work Study is an employment program funded by the federal government and Champlain College.
+Federal Work-Study Program is an employment program funded by the federal government and Champlain College.
 The program allows students to earn money to help with the costs of attending Champlain.
-The jobs are on-campus or at certain off-campus, non-profit organizations which contract with the College.
+The jobs are on-campus or at certain off-campus nonprofit organizations that contract with the College.

 Students are responsible for researching the jobs and finding employment.
-Champlain College does not place students into jobs and cannot guarantee that every student who receives an offer of Federal Work Study as part of their financial aid will find a job.
+Champlain College does not place students into jobs and cannot guarantee that every student who receives an offer of federal work-study as part of their financial aid will find a job.
 It is the student's responsibility to actively search and apply for open positions.
-Champlain College emphasizes career preparation, and teaching students to search for and secure a Federal Work Study job can be an important step towards career success.
+Champlain College emphasizes career preparation, and teaching students to search for and secure a federal work-study job can be an important step toward career success.

 The following links contain helpful information for Federal Work-Study Students:

 - Incoming Student Work-Study Checklist